Find Illinois travel tips, stories, maps, videos and news for unusual tourist attractions and sights.

 Norma Jean was the star of the Clark and Walters Circus until a bolt of lightning killed her in Oquawka's town square.

-A towering temptress, formerly in a fiberglass bikini, is now clad more modestly.
-But "Vanna Whitewall" can still stop traffic.
+A towering temptress, sometimes in a fiberglass bikini, sometimes dressed more modestly.
+But "Vanna Whitewall" can always stop traffic.

 Exhibits on the memorable attractions, businesses and the colorful characters of the Mother Road, including Bob Waldmire's Road Yacht.